USBGuard/usbguard.github.io/documentation/configuration.md

  * `AuditFilePath=<filepath>`
    USBGuard audit events log file path.
 Required if AuditBackend is set to FileAudit.

+ * `HidePII=<boolean>`
+     Hides personally identifiable information such as device serial numbers and hashes of descriptors (which include the serial number) from audit entries.

 ## Security Considerations

 ### IPC